-The Wolfram Language usually goes about its work silently, giving output only when it has finished doing the calculations you asked for.
+The Wolfram System usually goes about its work silently, giving output only when it has finished doing the calculations you asked for.

-However, if it looks as if the Wolfram Language is doing something you definitely did not intend, Wolfram Language will usually print a message to warn you.
+However, if it looks as if the Wolfram Language is doing something you definitely did not intend, the Wolfram System will usually print a message to warn you.

 The square root function should have only one argument.
-The Wolfram Language prints a message to warn you that you have given two arguments here.
+The Wolfram System prints a message to warn you that you have given two arguments here:

-The message Sqrt::argx has now been switched off, and will no longer appear.
+The message Sqrt::argx has now been switched off, and will no longer appear: